novikovalab/piawka/technical.md

 pi = (num_site1 + num_site2 + ...) / (56 + 12 + ...)
 ```

 Sites with fewer called alleles naturally receive less weight — without any explicit imputation or site dropping.
-This is identical in spirit to the "ratio of averages" approach used in vcftools pixy.
+This is identical in spirit to the "ratio of averages" approach used in [pixy](https://github.com/ksamuk/pixy).

 ### The finalize_* function